-Capstone: CSLC 48000 Independent Research Practicum (3 credits)
+Capstone: CSLC 48000 Independent Research Project (Formerly Independent Research Practicum) (3 credits)

 Under the direction of an approved faculty member, you will write an independent, article-length research paper.
 This will be overseen by the Director or Assistant Director of the CSLC.
 All other required linguistics minor courses must be taken prior to taking the capstone course.

 Declaring the Minor